 Tomato sauce is a staple choice for most food lovers.
 But, What if you see your sauce can or bottle is out of tomato sauce and you need it right now?
 No worries, tomato paste can be the best substitute for tomato sauce same as tomato soup.

-You might familiar with tomato paste and keep homemade or store-bought 6-ounce can of tomato paste in your pantry or fridge.
-If you are not familiar with tomato paste till now, let me tell you what the tomato paste actually is?
+You might familiar with tomato paste and keep a homemade or store-bought 6-ounce can of tomato paste in your pantry or fridge.
+If you are not familiar with tomato paste till now, let me tell you what tomato paste actually is.

 It is made by cooking the ripe tomatoes for several hours, removing thin skins and seeds by straining and boiling the liquid again to make it the thickest and most concentrated form than puree and sauce.

 Though, the making process of tomato puree and tomato paste is the same.
 Tomato puree is less thick and less sweet and most acidic than tomato paste.

-If you want to make tomato paste from tomato puree, maintain the ratio of 1:3 meaning to make one cup of tomato paste, use three cups of tomato purees.
+If you want to make tomato paste from tomato puree, maintain the ratio of 1:3 meaning to make one cup of tomato paste, use three cups of tomato puree.